SriVinayA/SJSU-CMPE255-DataMining/Assignment 3/README.md

 All required materials for this assignment are housed within the `Assignment 3` directory in the provided GitHub repository.
 The structure is as follows:

-- `README.md`: This document, detailing assignment instructions.
+- `README.md`: This document, details assignment instructions.

 ### Assignment 3.1
 - `CRISP-DM.ipynb`: The Google Colab project for the CRISP-DM methodology.